Hatch Chile Mini Cornbread Muffins

 How to make Mini Cornbread Muffins

-If they’re already roasted, roast the Hatch chile peppers.
+If they’re not already roasted, roast the Hatch chile peppers.

-However, if they don’t have them on hand when you’re doing your shopping, I’ve written you a helpful guide of how to roast peppers here.
+However, if your grocery doesn’t have roasted chiles on hand, I’ve written you a helpful guide about how to roast peppers.

-Fair warning: Roasting the chiles takes a little bit of time because not only do you have to roast them, but then they have to steam a bit before you peel and chop them.
+Roasting the chiles takes a little bit of time because not only do you have to roast them, but they have to steam a bit before you peel and chop them.

 Is it worth the effort?
 Absolutely.